The Crippled Masters

 The Crippled Masters (天殘地缺, Hanyu Pinyin: Tiān cán dì quē) is a 1979 Hong Kong martial arts film directed by Joe Law.
-The film stars handicapped martial artists Jackie Conn and Frankie Shum as two men, one without arms and another with withered legs, who train in kung fu and seek revenge upon the teacher who made them disabled.
+The film stars disabled martial artists Jackie Conn and Frankie Shum as two men, one without arms and another with withered legs, who train in kung fu and seek revenge upon the teacher who made them disabled.

 Plot

 The arms of Lee Ho are chopped off by the white-faced henchman known as White, while another man named Tang supervises.
 It is declared that Lee Ho has betrayed his master, Lin Chang Cao, the boss of the Pluahchi organization, and thus his punishment is justified.
 Tang is congratulated for carrying out his master's orders and is praised for his loyalty.

 After getting his arms cut off and thrown out of the dojo, Lee Ho walks into town to try to get some food.
 He gets beat up in a restaurant by the bouncer and left for dead with the local coffin maker.
 The henchmen Black and White then show up and start beating up the coffin maker and Lee Ho.
 Lee Ho escapes and runs for his life into the wilderness.
 He comes across a small rural farm and begins to work as hired help.
 It is here that he learns to live without his arms; he becomes resourceful at using his stump and chin as a gripping device.

 Tang is punished by Lin Chang Cao for "knowing too much".
 Instead of having his arms chopped off, Tang is held down and has acid poured on his legs.
 Tang is also cast away into the wilderness to die.
 As he stumbles over rocks by the river, Tang meets up with Lee Ho, who is determined to get his revenge.
 Lee Ho drags Tang into a cave and begins to beat him.
 Before he can finish him off, a mysterious Old Man appears and announces that he will start training the two men so that they can get revenge on Lin Chang Cao.
 At the Old Man's secret training grounds, both Lee Ho and Tang learn kung fu that complements their disabilities.